What You Need To Know

 One look at this Brooks running shoe, and you’ll see that it’s a who’s who of stability tech.
 Brooks packed GuideRails, a segmented crash pad, and even a 3D Fit Print upper to keep you churning out the miles.
 While the Adrenaline GTS 21 (which stands for Go-To Shoe) may not be the one to grab for speed, it should serve you well on long, slow recovery days.Shop Adrenaline GTS 21 – Men Shop Adrenaline GTS 21 – Women

 Use: Short road miles | Drop: 8 mm | Price: $150

-If you ask Robbe, the ride is a bit firm, but Austin will paint a different picture.
+The foam means that the ride is on the firm side, but Austin will paint a different picture if you just ask him.
 He’s been a Levitater since the first edition, and he can attest to the improved responsiveness of the new model.
-Brooks says the new, revamped DNA Amp is 20% lighter than before, but you’ll have to try them on and find out for yourself.Shop Levitate 4 – Men Shop Levitate 4 – Women
+Brooks says the new, revamped DNA Amp is 20% lighter than before, but you’ll have to try them on and find out for yourself.Shop Levitate 5 – Men Shop Levitate 5 GTS – Men Shop Levitate 5 – Women Shop Levitate 5 GTS – Women

 • Revel 4